zktx-io/walrus/docs/book/walrus-sites/intro.md

 contents of the NFT.

 The URL to this per-NFT site looks something like this:
-`https://2hzpawjycxuiuh36047yocxapc69g8ercrypa7ccsk8ek4iqu6.walrus.site/`.
-You'll notice that the domain remains `walrus.site`, but the subdomain is a long and random-looking string.
+`https://2hzpawjycxuiuh36047yocxapc69g8ercrypa7ccsk8ek4iqu6.wal.app/`.
+You'll notice that the domain remains `wal.app`, but the subdomain is a long and random-looking string.
 This string is actually the [Base36](https://en.wikipedia.org/wiki/Base36) encoding of the object ID of the NFT, which is [0x644bc958...](https://suiscan.xyz/testnet/object/0x644bc958052463785c026a13be051d579c8a4d2dc93b1874dce5839d4fb18c5e).

 In summary:

-- Walrus Sites are served through a portal; in this case, `https://walrus.site`.
+- Walrus Sites are served through a portal; in this case, `https://wal.app`.
 There can be many portals, and anyone can host one.
 - The subdomain on the URL points to a specific object on Sui that allows the browser to fetch and render the site resources.
 This pointer can be
-  - a SuiNS name, such as `flatland` in `https://flatland.walrus.site`, or
+  - a SuiNS name, such as `flatland` in `https://flatland.wal.app`, or
   - the Base36 encoding of a the Sui object ID, such as `0x644bc958...` in the example above.

 Curious to know how this magic is possible?
 Read the [technical overview](./overview.md)!
 If you